ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/operations.md

 }
 ```

-In one GraphQL request you can execute multiple mutations.
+In one GraphQL request we can execute multiple mutations.
 Each of these mutations are executed serially one by one whereas their child selection sets are executed possibly in parallel since only the top-level mutations fields are allowed to have side-effects in GraphQL.

 ```graphql
 {